 Exchange Catalogue

 The exchange catalogue acts as the table of contents for the exchange set.
-The catalogue file of the exchange set must be named IC_CATLOG.XML .
-No other file in the exchange set may be named IC_CATLOG.XML.
+The catalogue file of the exchange set must be named CATALOG.XML .
+No other file in the exchange set may be named CATALOG.XML.
 The contents of the exchange catalogue are described in section 13 (Metadata).

+The exchange catalogue format is described by an XSD file that extends the S-100 exchange catalogue schema.
+The exchange catalogue XSD file will be made available at the IHO schema distribution location (currently https://github.com/IHO-S100WG).

 Encryption and authentication